0xfke/0xfke.github.io/_posts/2025-03-31-Write-Up-on-TryHackMe-Rooms.md

 **How This Will Work**

-1. **Room Selection:** I will carefully pick 100 TryHackMe rooms, categorized by skill level and domain.
+1. **Room Selection:** I will carefully pick Free TryHackMe rooms, categorized by skill level and domain.

 2. **Content Creation:** Each room will have: